Skip to content

 Lindsey Reynolds

-The Lamar Dodd School of Art presents a talk and group discussion with artist Jamie Isenstein at the Athenaeum on January 27th.
-Join us at 5:30 pm for an exploration of Isenstein’s work with Associate Professor of Art History Isabelle Wallace, Director of Galleries at the School of Art Rachel Waldrop, and MFA candidate Samuel Horgan.
+The Lamar Dodd School of Art presents a talk and group discussion with artist Jamie Isenstein on March 3rd.
+Join us at 5:30 pm in room S151 for an exploration of Isenstein’s work with Associate Professor of Art History Isabelle Wallace, Director of Galleries at the School of Art Rachel Waldrop, MFA alumna Lauren O’Connor-Korb, and MFA candidate Samuel Horgan.

 Speaker Bio